guiglass/CustomAvatarBuilder/readme.md

 Below is documentation describing some of the steps required to create and add custom avatars.

 ![Test Image 4](https://raw.githubusercontent.com/guiglass/AvatarBuilder/master/Documentation/builder.png)
-* First be sure that the `Blender Application` field points to the valid blender.exe installed on your PC (V2.79).
+* First be sure that the `Blender Application` field points to the valid blender.exe installed on your PC ([version 2.79b](https://download.blender.org/release/Blender2.79/ "Blender Downloads")).
 * Then click the "Import Avatar Model" button to locate the .blend file containing the model you would like to import.

 ![Test Image 4](https://raw.githubusercontent.com/guiglass/AvatarBuilder/master/Documentation/select.png)